nhsx/covid-chest-imaging-database/_sources/data_access.rst.txt

 by encrypted email.
 The credentials will allow accessing the data.

-We recommend accessing the data using the `Amazon Web Services Command Line Interface (AWS CLI) <https://aws.amazon.com/cli/>`_, or client libraries that interact with S3.
+We recommend accessing the data using the `Amazon Web Services Command Line Interface (AWS CLI) <https://aws.amazon.com/cli/>`_, or client libraries that interact with S3 such as `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_.
 Some examples are provided below.

 Warehouse structure